GitHoms/GitHoms/README.md

 ## Hey, are there bugs?
 ### Hi there!
-#### I would like to share some web and mobile testing portfolio items that I gained during my studies.
+ I would like to share some web and mobile testing portfolio items that I gained during my studies.

-Latest
+![Header]

 Languages and Tools